naydogdu/change-the-world/README.md

 # Change the World !

 Easily change the colors of all flags of the world.

-Works in progress :
-* Extract colors when building SVG components
+Work in progress...

+## To do
+* Colorpicker
 * Use localstorage to keep user color changes
-* Add reset for user changes
+* Add individual reset of user changes + reset all
-* Finish Searchform
+* Searchform
-* Improve UI

 ## Credits

 * Flags get via [Lipis FlagIcons!](https://flagicons.lipis.dev/)
-* Association with country names via [ssskip!](https://gist.github.com/ssskip/5a94bfcd2835bf1dea52)
+* Base list of country codes [ssskip!](https://gist.github.com/ssskip/5a94bfcd2835bf1dea52)